rf0321/twi-Java/README.md

 ![lang-type](https://img.shields.io/badge/languauge-java%208-yellow.svg) [![LICENCE](https://img.shields.io/dub/l/vibe-d.svg)](https://github.com/ItinoseSan/Twi-Java/blob/release/LICENCE)

 # Twi-Java
-Twitter API wrapper for Java.Basic system is used by standard library only.Parsing json is used by org.json
+Twitter API wrapper for Java.Basic system is used by standard library only.
+Parsing json is used by org.json
 # The content connect with pull request
-I welcome it.but if you pullrequest to this repository,you should write description of pullrequest content in English.
+I welcome it.
+But if you pullrequest to this repository,you should write description of pullrequest content in English.
 # Installation
 ### 1.Download Twi-Java1.0.2.jar
 ### 2.Add as Library the jar